 - A study of the rebuilt Eastside segment of SR 520 found that drivers should save 1.4 million hours of travel time and $467 million in travel-time savings every year.

 Provides multimodal options

 - The 14-foot-wide SR 520 bicycle and pedestrian trail provides a new cross-lake connection for both commuting and recreating, with connections to local trail networks.
 When SR 520 construction is complete, the SR 520 Trail will extend from Seattle to Redmond.

 - The addition of transit/HOV lanes and the cross-lake shared-use trail provide more travel options and greater reliability to accommodate growth in the region.

-- A new, reversible transit/HOV lane connecting SR 520 and Seattle’s I-5 / Mercer Street interchange will give bus and carpool riders more reliable trips between the Eastside, Seattle’s South Lake Union neighborhood and downtown Seattle.
+- A new, reversible transit/HOV lane will connect SR 520 and Seattle’s I-5 / Mercer Street interchange.
+Bus and carpool riders will have more reliable trips between the Eastside and Seattle’s South Lake Union and downtown neighborhoods

 - The SR 520 Program helped develop the Montlake Multimodal Center, a key regional transit hub next to Husky Stadium.
 This hub provides connections to local and regional buses, regional bicycle and pedestrian trails and the University Link light rail station.

 - The new floating bridge is designed to accommodate the addition of light rail – with a retrofit – if voters choose to fund that option in the future.

 - The rebuilt highway and its fixed-column bridges will capture and carry roadway runoff to on-land stormwater retention and treatment sites.
 These sites filter out pollutants and improve water quality in the Lake Washington watershed.
 Also, the new floating bridge captures runoff and screens out polluting sediments before the runoff flows into the lake.